ucb-eecs251b/sp23-labs/lab1/spec.md

 together a system very quickly using the infrastructure of Chipyard.

-Before continuiing, this environment setup script must be run from the `chipyard` directory every time you use Chipyard in a new terminal session.
+Before continuing, this environment setup script must be run from the `chipyard` directory every time you use Chipyard in a new terminal session.

 ```